 Again, the crowds followed the condemned effigy to his place of execution.
 The marching band followed closely behind the effigy, along with dragons and someone who appeared to be St. George.
 People gathered by the shores of the bay, some sitting down by the rancid smelling water, as I did.
 The water glistened in the golden lights of the impending sunset.
 All the events of the Carnival were building to this point.

-The dragon danced victoriously around the effigy while the band drummed in anticipation.
+The dragons danced victoriously around the effigy while the band drummed in anticipation.
 Gunshots were fired which is typical of special Montenegrin celebrations.
 Fuel was thrown onto the effigy by the executioner (who also happened to be the judge).
 ‘The Funeral March’ played by the marching band, indicating that Guidice’s days were numbered and a fiery torch was pressed to the effigy’s fuel soaked body.
 The second and final applause of the event roared through the bay.

 Events in Montenegro are like nothing else in the Western world